gar1t/2016-05-12-ceug/slides.md

 ## Process

 - One of two central abstractions in Erlang (other is *function*)
-- Referenceable as a term -- can be bound to variables, included in lists, etc.
+- Referenceable by a term (process ID) -- can be bound to variables, included in lists, etc.
 - Used to execute a function in an independent thread
 - Full process semantics -- i.e. not POSIX style threads